tbm/homepage/pages/debian/kirkwood/qnap/ts-41x/status.md

 performance).

-The table below shows how well different components of the QNAP TS-41x/TS-42x are supported by Debian:
+The table below shows how well different components of the QNAP TS-41x/TS-42x are supported by Debian 10 (buster):

 <table class="table table-hover">